interesting facts about Uzbekistan

 There is a formal protocol for pouring tea in Uzbekistan.
 First, it’s tradition to rinse out a small tea bowl with a drop of hot tea, then return a bowlful to the pot three times before the tea is finally suitable for drinking.

-36. The Uzbekistan flag has significant colors.
+36. The Uzbekistan flag has significant colours.

 The flag of Uzbekistan is striped blue, white, and green with red narrow margins between the stripes.
 Blue signifies water, white-peace and purity, green-nature, fertility, and new life, red-the life force vital to all humans.
 The white crescent moon represents the rebirth of an independent republic and for each month of the year, there are 12 white stars.